-Lazy-Lady Living is a 12 week comprehensive program:
+Lazy-Lady Living is an 8 week comprehensive program:

 - As soon as you enroll, you will have access to the Lazy-Lady Village, a private virtual salon where you will go for all your course content and community hangin’ out.

-- Every week you will receive carefully crafted video instruction that you can watch at your own pace during the week.
+- You will also have immediate access to carefully crafted video instruction that you can watch at your own pace and as many times as you desire.

-- You will also receive targeted reading assignments and exercises to help you integrate the material and put it into practice.
+- Included are targeted reading assignments and exercises to help you integrate the material and put it into practice.

 Course Overview by Week